 For MSR-3, the Integration Panel included in its review the set of code points specified in the Hong Kong Supplementary Character Set, 2016 [HKSCS] but not included in the .Asia set.
-This lead to the addition of two code points: U+3A5C (攊) and U+58B5 (墵), also considered by CDNC for addition.
+This lead to the addition of two code points: U+3A5C (檻) and U+58B5 (墵), also considered by CDNC for addition.
 A further extension by a single code point, U+20B9F (叱), was motivated by the desire for full coverage of the most recent version of Japanese set of Jōyō kanji [Joyo].
-MSR-3 therefore extends the number of source sets for Han ideographs to five.
+MSR-3 therefore extended the number of source sets for Han ideographs to five.

-Chinese Characters (Han ideographs) for the MSR are listed in a separate PDF file MSR-3-Annotated- Han-Tables-20180328.
+Chinese Characters (Han ideographs) for the MSR are listed in a separate PDF file MSR-4-Annotated- Han-Tables-20190125.
 This file uses a different convention for excluded code points, by showing them without highlighting instead of pink.
-The additional annotations follow the Unicode Standard and are provided for ease of reference only.
+The additional annotations follow the latest version of the Unicode Standard and are provided for ease of reference only.